 IF: Use at an assay dependent dilution for avidin and streptavidin amplification systems.

 This antibody may be used in place of neat antiserum in almost any appropriate antibody-based technique.

 Is unsuitable for IHC.

 Optimal dilutions/concentrations should be determined by the end user.

+RelevanceInfluenza A and B are the two types of influenza viruses that cause epidemic human disease.
+Influenza type C infections cause a mild respiratory illness and are not thought to cause epidemics.
 Influenza A viruses are further categorized into subtypes on the basis of two surface antigens: hemagglutinin (H) and neuraminidase (N).
 Strains are also described by geographic origin, strain number and year of isolation.

 ab20351 has been referenced in 1 publication.

 - Chiang MJ et al. Maintaining pH-dependent conformational flexibility of M1 is critical for efficient influenza A virus replication.
 Emerg Microbes Infect 6:e108 (2017).
 PubMed: 29209052